 Applicants may request a maximum of \$300,000 in total costs per year for up to 3 years for laboratory and clinical research and up to \$500,000 in total costs per year for up to 3 years for population-based research.
 Exceptions to these limits may be requested if extremely well justified (see section 8.2.10).
-Applications funded in this cycle will be eligible for competitive renewal.
 Funds may be used for salary and fringe benefits, research supplies, equipment, subject participation costs, and travel to scientific/technical meetings or collaborating institutions.
 Requests for funds to support construction and/or renovation will not be approved under this funding mechanism.
 State law limits the amount of award funding that may be spent on indirect costs to no more than 5% of the total award amount.